 – drive actions to update existing Recommendations, or to create new Recommendations on definitions;

-– update or produce handbooks, guides, tutorials for the benefit of the users of the recommendations;
+– update or produce guides or tutorials for the benefit of the users of the recommendations;

 – create tools that could help non-experts to understand and implement the new recommendations.
 Some of these tools should be implemented on the Study Group website.